Chapter 16 Distraction and learning

 The participants’ task was to identify a target face, not a target letter, but in some trials, a letter was included in the stream.
 The results were quite similar to those for the participants who viewed a stream of letters rather than a stream of faces.
 That is, when the surprise letter was presented less than half a second before the target face, participants were less likely to report that they had seen the target face.

-The black squares show the data for those participants.
-When in four of the trials a letter was included in the stream of faces, participants did poorly if that letter was presented 130 or 390 ms before the letter, but they did fine if it was presented 780 ms later.
-In summary, the odd stimulus disrupted performance for approximately half a second (500 ms).
-During that interval, participants missed the target about half the time.
+The black squares show the data for the participants who were shown a surprise letter.
+Participants did poorly if that letter was presented 130 or 390 ms before the letter, but they did fine if it was presented 780 ms later.
+In summary, the odd stimulus disrupted performance for something like half a second.
+During that interval, participants missed the target face about half the time.

-The same pattern was seen for those participants who saw the stream of letters punctuated by the surprise presentation of a face, as shown by the white circles in the data plot.
-You will, however, notice that performance was slightly poorer for this condition, where the surprise was a face, which could be caused by faces being inherently more distracting than letters.
+The same pattern was seen for those participants who saw the stream of letters punctuated by the surprise presentation of a face, as shown by the white circles in the plot.
+Performance was slightly poorer for this condition, which could be caused by faces being inherently more distracting than letters.
 To investigate this possibility, Asplund et al. (2010) tried using other images besides faces in the letter stream and compared their effects to those of the faces.

 The results yielded no significant difference between using any one of these images as a the surprise rather than the face, so although faces may have more distracting power (Langton et al. 2008), that didn’t make much difference in these experiments.
-More important was simply that the stimulus presented was different rather than being a particular kind of stimulus.
+More important was simply that the stimulus presented was different than the rest, an oddball, rather than it being a particular kind of oddball.

 When something distracts you, if it’s something that interests you, you may simply choose to stop doing whatever you were in the process of doing.
 In that case, it’s obvious that this would impair performance of the task you chose to stop doing.
 What’s more interesting is when a distracter reduces your performance even though you are trying to completely ignore it.
 This is what was happening when the odd-colored items in the visual search experiment elevated response time (10.1) and in these Asplund et al. (2010) experiments with the images.